Caring for the living and the dead through the Coronavirus pandemic.

 How will it be different from usual?

 We will do all we can to ensure that funeral arrangements are able to continue as seamlessly as possible.
 The most noticeable difference is likely to be the spacing of pews/chairs in the crematorium chapel, place of worship or other funeral venue during the ceremony.
 You will be requested to refrain from contact with family/friends who are not resident in your own household and wear a face covering throughout the service unless you’re giving a reading or wearing the face covering is causing you distress.
+Congregational singing isn’t advised although you can still hire a professional singer or small choir to perform during the ceremony.
 Individual ceremony venues have applied their own measures (such as temporary closure of some facilities such as toilets).
 Our funeral director will be able to explain these during the arrangement.
 Many ceremonies are offering streaming services to enable wider family/friends to join the funeral ceremony virtually.
 Where this is not offered by the venue we can organise to stream the funeral using Zoom if you wish.
 Some funeral ceremony venues have shortened their service times to allow for cleaning between services.
 Our funeral director will be able to advise on the specific measures in place at the venue you choose.

 How to create a virtual post-funeral gathering?